 Information was collected at both the household and individual level.
 The table that follows summarises the content of the individual level interviews for all participants.
-The topics a participant was asked depended on both their age and the sample type they were allocated to.
+The topics a participant was asked depended both on their age and the sample type to which their address had been allocated to.
 The age criteria for each topic is included in brackets after the topic name.

-Version A households accounted for approximately two thirds of the core sample.
-At these households the questionnaire included the core questions and the Version A rotating module questions.
-Version B households accounted for the remaining third of the core sample.
-At these addresses participants were only asked the core questions and in addition, adult participants were also asked to take part in the biological module.
+Version A households accounted for 55-60% of the main (core) sample.
+At these households the questionnaire included the core questions and the questions included in the Version A rotating module.
+In 2014, the topics included in the Version A rotating module were: respiratory health, additional questions on asthma, and a series of questions on eating habits for adults.

-Core Version A topics in 2012 were: core interview topics plus respiratory symptoms, asthma, barriers and motivations to exercise, and adult eating habits.
+Version B households accounted for the remaining 40-45% of the main (core) sample.
+At these addresses participants were only asked the core questions during the main interview with participating adults (aged 16+) also eligible to complete the biological module.

-Figure 1G: Content of the 2012 Interview
+Figure 1G: Content of the 2014 Interview

 CORE SAMPLE - Main interview outline

 Version A Version B

-Household questionnaire incl uding household composition
+Household questionnaire including household composition

 General health (0+) including caring (4+)

 General C CVD (16+)

 Use of health services (0+)

 Respiratory (16+) -

 Asthm a (0+)

-Asthma (additional questions) (0+)
+Additional asthma questions (0+) -

 Physical activity adults (16+) and children (2-15)

 Sedentary activity adults (16+) and children (2-15)

-Barriers and motivations to exercise (16+)
+Barriers and motivations to exercise (16+) -

-Eating habits (16+)
+Eating habits adults (16+) -

 Eating habits children (2-15)

-Fruit and veg consumption (2+)
+Fruit and veg co onsumption (2+)

-Vitamins and supplements (16+)
+Vitamins and su pplements (16+)

 Smoking and Drinking (16+) [16-19 in a self completion]

-Dental health (16+)
+Dental he alth (16+)

 Economic activity (16+)

+Stress at work (16+)

 Education on (16+)

-Ethnic background, religio on and country of birth(0+)
+Ethnic background, religion on and country of birth(0+)

 Family health background and parental job details (16+)

 Self-completions (13+ & parents of 4-12 yr olds)

 Height (2+) and Weight (2+)

 Data linkage and follow-u p research consents (0+)

 Biological module (16+)